Everything seemed right in Jose Fernandez’s life. Then it all went wrong.

 His congenital joy extended to his personal life, and why not?
 He escaped Cuba on a boat and arrived in Florida as a penniless 14-year-old; even when he first reported to the Marlins, he didn’t have a suitcase, just a couple of shopping bags carrying everything he owned.
 Now he was making $2.8 million a year as one of the brightest young pitchers in the game, expected to grow to a multi-year contract worth $200 million or more when he became eligible for free agency after the 2018 season.

-Certainly there was no trace of ill humor when he gave his final interview to Clark Spencer and Tim Healey, beat writers for the Herald and Sun-Sentinel, respectively, shortly before the Marlins played the New York Mets on the night of Saturday, September 24.
-And he was still jovial — maybe even more so — after the Marlins won.
+Certainly there was no trace of ill humor when he gave his final interview to Clark Spencer and Tim Healey, beat writers for the Herald and Sun-Sentinel, respectively, shortly before the Marlins played the Atlanta Braves on the night of Saturday, Sept.
+24. And he was still jovial — maybe even more so — after the Marlins won.
 Fernandez’s next pitching assignment had been unexpectedly delayed 24 hours until Monday, so he could go out after the game.
 He began asking friends on the team if they wanted to join him for a nighttime spin on the Kaught Looking.

 To many people, the idea of cruising the waters off South Beach in the wee hours of the morning sounds like a walk on the wild side.
 But in the nocturnal rhythms of baseball players, who don’t get off work until 10:30 or 11 p.m., late-night socializing is simply a routine fact of life.